bbmokhtari/django-translations/docs/guide/index.rst

 Guide
 #####

-Here is the guide of the Translations app.
+Here is the guide of Django Translations.

-If you're looking for in depth knowledge of the app's capabilities we recommend you to read the guide.
+If you're looking for in depth knowledge of Django Translations's capabilities we recommend you to read the guide.

 .. toctree::
    :maxdepth: 2